 The recent figures however have also shown that there is an outstanding case load which has gone as high as 89%.
 Now that these claims are on the rise again, users are feeling its effects like long delays in hearing which can sometimes be a year away.
 This is far too long a wait for employees as well as employers.

 For the betterment of this reduction in service, there has been an exercise going on to recruit additional judges in England.
 This figures also reflect that current as well as former employees are now much more likely to file a claim.
 This only lays emphasis on the importance of business to have properly laid out procedures and manage expectations of employees to protect themselves against claims and acting in a rightful manner in case of a difficult situation.

-Our no win no fee Employment Law Solicitors can assist with all types of claims .
+Our no win no fee Employment Lawyers can assist with all types of claims .
 Naturally, we pride ourselves on providing the best possible service to the highest standards, we offer employment law advice on all problems.
 Call us on 0800 756 6605 or020 3923 4777